-We only work with clients who are as passionate and action-oriented as we are, we make modern marketing mindful, and cultivate customer-centric thinking and self-reflection.
+We only work with clients who are as passionate and action-oriented as we are, we make modern marketing mindful, specialize in innovation marketing, and cultivate customer-centric thinking and self-reflection.

 Most of us are clamoring to return to face-to-face events and conferences.
 Yet conference planners and attendees are not necessarily on the same page.
 Valuegraphics, a noted research firm out of Vancouver, Canada, recently did a study of 1850 very avid conference goers.
 Here’s what David Allison and his research team discovered: there is dissonance.

 I just returned from a magical 11-day trip to California and Hawaii.
 I have always enjoyed combining my personal travel with business travel, as it affords me the opportunity to see more of “my people.”
 It also makes efficient use of my travel time.
 And let’s face it – travel is not exactly a glamorous experience.
 I experienced first-hand some of the new rules of travel during a pandemic.
 You might be planning your summer vacations and cannot wait to get out of the house (and have been fully vaccinated, also).
 Hope these are helpful.

 Ever since the pandemic began, I catch myself becoming impatient, even agitated, when it takes more than five seconds to confirm my order.
 I expect to not only have a great customer experience.
 I also expect my product (or dinner) to appear on my doorstep within minutes or hours.

 During my recent Mindful Marketer Live Stream, I explored how this phenomenon is re-shaping the rules of customer engagement and marketing.